 The Story of the Jews

-A five-part, five-hour public television series written and presented by historian and critic Simon Schama that is both deeply historical and bracingly contemporary.
+A five-part series written and presented by historian and critic Simon Schama that is both deeply historical and bracingly contemporary.

 PBS LEARNING MEDIA

 Sacred Journeys with Bruce Feiler

 Bring concepts in comparative religion and geography to life in this collection of media resources from Sacred Journeys with Bruce Feiler.

 ADL is a leading anti-hate organization.
 Founded in 1913 in response to an escalating climate of antisemitism and bigotry, its timeless mission is to stop the defamation of the Jewish people, and to secure justice and fair treatment to all.

 A living memorial to the Holocaust, the United States Holocaust Memorial Museum inspires citizens and leaders worldwide to confront hatred, prevent genocide, and promote human dignity.

 Protecting religious freedom for all Americans regardless of their faith or beliefs, Interfaith Alliance is the only national interfaith organization dedicated to protecting the integrity of both religion and democracy in America.

 The FBI is engaged in a nationwide effort to build public awareness of hate crimes and encourage reporting to law enforcement.

 The Justice Department and Hate Crimes